gherson/Exemplar/LOG.md

 * Utilizing Armando Solar-Lezama's Sketch as an Exemplar backend, to help Exemplar fill in more difficult code unknowns ("holes").

 # Log of work
+* 2019-01-28 Studied a Sumit Gulwani PbE video with TG.
+Committed code.
+Determined scheme for unit testing all i/o involving mocking print() and input().
+2h
 * 2019-01-27 Got a simple example working in new format and modeling except for the automatic unit testing (that's next).
 7h
 * 2019-01-26 Wholesale code change required for stateful modeling.
 May have my examples working today.
 7h
 * 2019-01-25 Got MS Prose working locally and further work with their C# code doesn't appear cost effective, unless I want to use the Prose SDK in my project.
 Asked MS Research for access to their very interesting Prose Playground.